vina-cpu/IS601Homework3/readme.md

 -for the main.py function loss of coverage, i didn't know how to test the main function itself, so that's why it is so low;
 i also was not able to figure out how to trigger the exception as {e} exception case, so that accounts for another missed line

+-note about build, had to make it ignore log and environment testing, because i didn't push those things (for obvious reasons), but they do pass on my local environment

 ## requirements
 1. add, subtract, multiply, divide